teorth/equational_theories/paper/referee reports/response-todo-zulip.md

 Referee #2 numbered their own items, so R2.$$n$$ and R2.T$$n$$ match their report exactly.
 Referee #1's report is prose under five headings; R1.$$n$$ is our numbering, grouped under their headings.

+**Already handled:** the 11 items struck through below are already implemented in the manuscript (all of R1.M1 and the mechanical typos R2.T1, T2, T3, T5, T7, T8, T9, T11, T12, T13); R2.T4 and R2.T6 are claimed. **43 items remain unclaimed.**

 **Five requests are made by both referees** and need consistent answers: the unformalized transitivity/duality extension (R1.1–R1.6 + R2.4), compilation timings (R1.7 + R2.4), the trusted axiom set (R1.3 + R2.3), §11 (R1.18 + R2.13), and the phrase "proof assistant language Lean" (R1.M1 + R2.T1).
 Worth one person taking each cluster.

 ---